Introduction to Our Software Project

 Solution

-1. Find the SSH URL of the software project repository to clone from your GitHub account.
+- Find the SSH URL of the software project repository to clone from your GitHub account.
 Make sure you do not clone the original template repository but rather your own copy, as you should be able to push commits to it later on.
-Also make sure you select the SSH tab and not the HTTPS one - you’ll be able to clone with HTTPS, but not to send your changes back to GitHub!
+Also make sure you select the SSH tab and not the HTTPS one.
+These two protocols implement different security measures, and since 2021 GitHub offers full support only for the SSH cloning; namely, you won’t be able to send your changes to the repository if you use HTTPS method.

 $ cd ~